Sprained Ankle & Twisted Ankle: Recovery Time, Healing Stages, Swelling & Home Treatment

 Seek medical care if:

-• Pain or swelling keeps worsening
+• Pain or swelling keeps worsening instead of improving

-• Numbness, extreme bruising, or deformity appears
+• Numbness, extreme bruising, or visible deformity appears

 Sprained Thumb & Thumb Sprain Rehab